qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

 * What are the principal tasks of a linker?
 * How can a linker enforce type checking across compilation units?

+* What is the motivation for dynamic linking?

 ## 15.8 Summary and Concluding Remarks